 NOTA BENE: This page describes the novels themselves that are available.
 For information on HOW TO USE NOVELS, please visit THIS PAGE

 Simple novels are now becoming available for Latin teachers to use with their students, and can serve as a great alternative or supplement to traditional textbooks.
-Most are under 50 pages in length, and restrict vocabulary to 150-300 words.
+Most are between 25-60 pages in length, and restrict vocabulary to fewer than 250 unique words.
 Here is a list of currently available novels, with links to previews and purchase information, and an estimated/recommended minimum level.
-Note that it can also be very helpful to read one of these books in a year 3-4 AP class, either for beginning of the year review, as a confidence booster, or to fuel content-based discussion and writing, etc.
+Note that it can also be very helpful to read the simpler titles in a year 3-4 AP class, either for beginning of the year review, as a confidence booster, or to fuel content-based discussion and writing, etc.

 Pluto: Fabula Amoris, by Rachel Ash and Miriam Patrick (year 1-2)